FAQ Bachelor’s Degree Program in Business Administration

 Yes, you can do this once when you move from your first-year studies (Assessment) to the main study period (Hauptstudium).

 In principle, changes within the Business Administration degree program are possible.
 However, when changing from full-time to part-time or FLEX and in the other direction, you must be aware that this will involve interrupting your studies for one semester.
 The first-year studies take two semesters for full-time and three semesters for part-time and FLEX students.
 As a result, the main study period will not begin at the same time but in the fall for full-time students and in the spring for part-time and FLEX students.

 - In the full-time course of study, classes take place from Monday to Friday between 8.00 a.m. and 8.00 p.m.
 This does not mean that you will have 12 hours of classes five days a week but that this is the period during which your classes will be scheduled.
 You will have approximately 20 lessons per semester week.

 - In the part-time course of study, classes take place on one full day and on two evenings and/or Saturday morning.
-(Exception: For the specialization in Economics and Politics, this is two days and one evening).
+(Exception: For the specialization in Politics and Management, this is two days and one evening).
 The days you need to attend classes will be set in advance.
 You will find them on our website by going to the specialization you have chosen (see “Program Structure and Admission Requirements”).
 Classes will not fill the time slots indicated in the overviews.
 They only represent the timeframe in which we can schedule classes for you to attend.
 However, the slots will not all be full, as you will only have around 15 lessons per semester week.